Mulberry, Florida: Education

 Public schools in Mulberry are operated by the Polk County School Board.
 The three elementary schools in the area are Kingsford, Purcell, and Sikes.
 Mulberry Middle and Mulberry High round out the educational system in Mulberry.
 Mulberry Christian Academy is a private elementary school where financial aid is available to families who qualify.

 Library

 The Mulberry Public Library is a member of the Polk County Library Cooperative.
 The library is located at 905 NE 5th Street, Mulberry, FL 33860.
-Offers a variety of resource including video games, books, DVDs, audio-books, CDs, and digital materials.
+It offers a variety of resources including video games, books, DVDs, audio-books, CDs, and digital materials.
 The library also hosts a number of programs for the community.

 Media

 Mulberry is part of the Tampa–St. Pete television market, the 13th largest in the country and part of the local Lakeland-Winter Haven radio market, which is the 94th largest in the country.

 Sinkholes

 On June 15, 1994, a sinkhole appeared in a toxic waste disposal pond near the city of Mulberry.
 Phosphogypsum, the byproduct of the phosphate fertilizer industry, is highly toxic and mildly radioactive.
 The 110 feet wide and 200 feet deep sinkhole dumped this toxin into caves that lead to the Floridan Aquifer.
 Drinking water for over ten million Florida residents comes from this aquifer.

 The company mining the phosphate, IMC-Agrico, now a part of The Mosaic Company, started the sinkhole remediation process immediately.
 It has spent over $6 million trying to repair the damage to the Florida water supply.

 On August 27, 2016, the Mosaic Company discovered a giant sinkhole under a gypsum stack.
-Over 200 million gallons of water contaminated with phosphogypsum disappeared into its 45-foot wide maw.
+Over 200 million gallons of water contaminated with phosphogypsum disappeared into its 45-foot-wide maw.